mironim/BootstrapPager/README.md

 	...
 });
 ```
-or add the conditionalPager option if you want the pager to be  hidden when all records are displayed on a single page:
+The conditionalPager option will hide the pager if all records are currently displayed
 ```javascript
 $('#tbl').DataTable({
 	pagingType: "bootstrapInput",